New Starter Open Evening 2023-2024

-Miss S Liggins Assistant Head Teacher of school and Head of Infant Department
+Miss S Liggins Deputy Head Teacher of school

 Starting school in September 2024

-Our Reception children will start school for half day sessions on Thursday 2nd of September.
-Letters have now been sent out via email to let you know if your child will attend mornings or afternoons until they start full time on Monday 13th of September.
+Our Reception children will start school for half day sessions on Monday 4th of September.
+Letters will be sent out via email to let you know if your child will attend mornings or afternoons until they start full time on Monday 18 th of September.